danvega/code-structure/README.md

   - Since classes are not public, they can only be accessed by tests in the same package.
 This allows you to write more focused tests.
 - Domain Driven Design
   - Promotes Domain Driven Design

+## Package by Feature & Package by Layer

+I have seen that some prefer to break down their project by feature but then add a layer in each feature package.
+I think this is going to be a little bit of extra work and still have the side affects of package by layer.